openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 In many instances the referenced server will be operated by a known federation or other trusted operator, and the URL's domain name will already be widely known.
 OPs (including SIOPs) using this URI can mitigate request forgeries by having a pre-configured set of trusted domain names and only fetching presentation_definitions from these sources.
 In addition, the presentation definitions could be signed by a trusted authority, such as the ICO or federation operator.

+## User Authentication using Verifiable Credentials

+Clients intending to authenticate the end-user utilizing a claim in a verifable credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the credential issuer to another end-user.
+Such a claim MUST also only be used in combination with the issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different issuer and tries to impersonate the legimate user.

 #  Examples

 This Section illustrates examples when W3C verifiable credentials objects are requested using the `claims` parameter and returned in a VP Token.